The Ancient Port of Kechries in Corinth Greece

 Mosaic at the Temple of Aphrodite

-They were uncovering a Sanctuary dedicated to Aphrodite and I was very happy to be at the sites and experience first-hand fieldwork.
-If you love archaeology, Greece is the total paradise for history buffs!
+They were uncovering a Sanctuary dedicated to Aphrodite and I was very happy to be at the site and experience first-hand fieldwork.
+If you love archaeology, Greece is a total paradise for history buffs!

-Items from the excavations are stored in the Archaeological Museum of Isthmia, such as the beautiful and quite unique paintings and glass/ivory opera sectile, dating from the 4th century AD found in the sea.
+Items from the excavations are stored in the Archaeological Museum of Isthmia, such as the beautiful and unique paintings and glass/ivory opera sectile, dating from the 4th century CE, found in the sea.

 You may also enjoy: 4-Days in the Peloponnese